MarkAC007/adobe-ccf-document-generator/README.md

 ## ⚠️ Security

 Found a security issue?
-Please report it confidentially to [security@yourdomain.com](mailto:security@yourdomain.com).
+Please report it by creating an [Issue](https://github.com/markac007/adobe-ccf-policy-generator/issues)

 ## 📞 Support